What are Merchant Category Codes (MCC)?

 An MCC code is selected by your payment processing company.
 At an early stage of the application process, your account broker picks the most accurate code that reflects your business or service.
 This code is verified by the ISO before the underwriting process.

 ISO's sometimes try to game the system by misrepresenting a code and classifying your company as a different business.
 In turn, they will open a merchant account fast, but as a result, they may get in trouble down the line.
 For example, if a company is selling CBD online, there are specific regulations they will have to follow.
+Opening a CBD merchant account can help manage these unique requirements efficiently.

 How to Find Your MCC Code